-The Company's 60%-owned joint venture for a development project in Pottsgrove, Pennsylvania, is consolidated as it is deemed to be a variable interest entity and the Company is the primary income or loss beneficiary.
-The Company has a 49% interest (increased to 76.3% effective April 1, 2008) in an unconsolidated joint venture which owns a single-tenant office property, and which the Company has determined is not a variable-interest entity pursuant to FIN 46R.
-Although the Company exercises influence over this joint venture, it does not have operating control; accordingly, it accounts for its investment in this joint venture under the equity method.
+The Company's two 60%-owned joint ventures for development projects in Pottsgrove and Stroudsburg, Pennsylvania, are consolidated as they are deemed to be variable interest entities and the Company is the primary income or loss beneficiary in each case.
+The Company has a 76.3% interest in an unconsolidated joint venture which owns a single-tenant office property.
+Although the Company exercises influence over this joint venture, it does not have operating control; in addition, the Company has determined that this joint venture is not a variable-interest entity pursuant to FIN 46R.
+Accordingly, the Company accounts for its investment in this joint venture under the equity method.

 The accompanying interim unaudited financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") may have been condensed or omitted pursuant to such rules and regulations.
-The unaudited financial statements as of March 31, 2008 and 2007 include, in the opinion of management, all adjustments, consisting of normal recurring adjustments necessary to present fairly the financial information set forth therein.
-The 2007 financial statements have been revised, where necessary, to conform to the 2008 presentation, relating principally to the discontinued operation and the consolidated statement of cash flows.
-The results of operations for the three months ended March 31, 2008 are not necessarily indicative of the results that may be expected for the year ending December 31, 2008.
+The unaudited financial statements as of June 30, 2008 and for the three and six months ended June 30, 2008 and 2007 include, in the opinion of management, all adjustments, consisting of normal recurring adjustments necessary to present fairly the financial information set forth therein.
+The 2007 financial statements have been revised where necessary (principally relating to discontinued operations) to conform to the 2008 presentation.
+The results of operations for the three and six months ended June 30, 2008 are not necessarily indicative of the results that may be expected for the year ending December 31, 2008.
 The financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto included in the Company's Form 10-K for the year ended December 31, 2007.